-Your Course Directors and the main ports of call for academic matters this year are Professors Imre Bangha and Matthew McCartney.
-Professor Nayanika Mathur will serve as the Chair of the Board of Examiners for the degree.
+Your Course Director and the main port of call for academic matters this year is Professor Imre Bangha.
+Dr Uma Pradhan will serve as the Chair of the Board of Examiners in Michaelmas term and Dr Anwesha Roy will serve as the Chair of the Board of Examiners in Hilary and Trinity terms.

 Immediately below, you will find a list of the teaching staff for the degree, who together comprise the Modern South Asian Studies Teaching Committee.
 They are responsible for delivering the Core Course (see p.
-24 and Canvas for more information), the Option papers (see pp. 25-39), and are available for the supervision of theses.
+24 and Canvas for more information), the Option papers (see pp. 26-40), and are available for the supervision of theses.

-Professor Nayanika Mathur will act as our South Asia 'base' for Research Methods in Area Studies, along with Professor Matthew McCartney, who will be responsible for the quantitative methods sub-component.
-Professors Imre Bangha and David Washbrook are jointly responsible for the modules dealing with Qualitative and Historical Methods, and Qualitative Methods: Literature and Language.
+Dr Uma Pradhan will act as our South Asia 'base' for Research Methods in Area Studies, along with Dr Thiruni Kelegama who will be convenor for the quantitative methods sub-component.
+Professor Imre Bangha and Dr Anwesha Roy are jointly responsible for the module dealing with Qualitative Methods in Humanities which includes both historical methods and methods relating to language and literature.